Crisp riding weather

 Day 1

 Plan to arrive at Tirana airport ideally no later than 13:00 - this leaves time for the transfer and a chance to visit the town of Gjirokstra.
 The transfer from the airport of Tirana will take around 3-4 hours (250km).
 Check into a local a hotel in the heart of the historical Gjirokastra.
 Time permitting, visit the bazaar with its church and mosque, Gjirokastra castle and Skenduli house before meeting up with the guides to discuss the itinerary and any requirements of preferences that the riders may have.
 It is advisable to buy a map of the region to gain a better understanding of the itinerary.
-After the brief, settle down to a welcome dinner with your fellow riders
+After the briefing, settle down to a welcome dinner with your fellow riders.

 Day 2